OSGeo/gdal/doc/source/user/virtual_file_systems.rst

 carefully designed for that purpose, and when using a JPEG200 library that is heavily optimized.

-JPEG2000 files can come in many flavours : single-tiled vs tiled, with different progression order (this is of particular importance for single-tiled access), and with optional markers
+JPEG2000 files can come in many flavors : single-tiled vs tiled, with different progression order (this is of particular importance for single-tiled access), and with optional markers